ShaimaBB/DIVVY/README.md

 ## ✅ Todo / Improvements

-- [x] Add members dynamically via UI
-- [x] Calculate per-person shares including the group creator
+- [ ] Calculate per-person shares including the group creator (have to fix bugs)
-- [ ] Prevent duplicate names in member list
-- [ ] Fix delete-member bug across open tabs
+- [ ] Show history of payments
-- [ ] Add confirmation before removing a member
+- [ ] Add Bill photo scanning feature to exact amount (using tesseract)
-- [ ] Improve balance formatting (e.g., currency)
+- [ ] Add email invites to group
-- [ ] Add data export (PDF or CSV)
+- [ ] Add data export/share balance summary (pdf format
 - [ ] Add dark mode 🌙
-- [ ] Deploy to production (Render/Heroku)
-- [ ] Convert UI to React for better scalability

 ---

 ## 🚧 Status: In Progress

 This project is actively being developed.
-Basic functionality works, and new features and fixes are being added regularly.
+Basic functionality works, and new features and fixes are being added.

 ---